malekifar/wsl/README.md

 ![Upgrade to Win10](https://raw.githubusercontent.com/malekifar/wsl/main/screenshots/Upgrade%20to%20Win10.jpg)

 Now that you have the right version of Windows, you can install WSL.
-### Enabling Windows Subsystem for Linux using Settings
+### Enabling Windows Subsystem for Linux
 ###### Method1 Using Settings
 Press the Windows+R keys and run `optionalfeatures` , you should see Windows Features:

 ![Windows Features](https://raw.githubusercontent.com/malekifar/wsl/main/screenshots/Windows_Features.webp)

-Check the Windows Subsystem for Linux option and click the OK button.Then click the Restart now button.
+Check the `Windows Subsystem for Linux` option and click the OK button.Then click the Restart now button.
 ###### Method2 Using PowerShell
 Open PowerShell as an admin and run the following script:

 `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`

+After the script is complete, you need to reboot your machine, since this enables new Windows features.

 Once you complete the steps, the environment will be configured to download and run the distros of Linux on Windows 10.
 ### Installing Ubuntu 20.04